arunika11/ICA25/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This repository hosts the website for the **International Conference of Agriculture 2025 (ICA 2025), 3rd Edition**, which took place from **May 13th to 16th, 2025**, at **IIT Guwahati**.
+The official hosted website can be found at [event.iitg.ac.in](https://event.iitg.ac.in).

+This entire website was developed and maintained by **Avinash Gupta** from IIT Guwahati, under the guidance of **Professor Hanumant Singh Shekhawat**, one of the organizers of ICA 2025.

+## Themes of the International Conference of Agriculture 2025 (3rd Edition)

+While the specific themes would be detailed on the conference website, international conferences on agriculture typically cover a wide range of topics crucial for the advancement and sustainability of the agricultural sector.
+These often include:

+  * **Sustainable Agriculture and Resource Management:** Focusing on practices that conserve natural resources, reduce environmental impact, and ensure long-term productivity.
+  * **Climate-Smart Agriculture:** Addressing the challenges posed by climate change through adaptation and mitigation strategies in agriculture.
+  * **Precision Agriculture and Digital Farming:** Exploring the use of technology like sensors, drones, AI, and data analytics to optimize farming practices.
+  * **Biotechnology and Crop Improvement:** Discussing advancements in genetic engineering, breeding techniques, and other biotechnological tools for enhancing crop yields and quality.
+  * **Food Security and Nutrition:** Addressing global food security challenges, improving nutritional value of food, and reducing food waste.
+  * **Post-Harvest Technology and Food Processing:** Focusing on innovations in food preservation, processing, and value addition.
+  * **Agricultural Economics and Policy:** Examining economic aspects of agriculture, trade policies, and rural development.
+  * **Livestock Management and Health:** Covering sustainable livestock production, animal health, and disease management.
+  * **Horticulture and Plantation Crops:** Discussing advancements in the cultivation and management of fruits, vegetables, and plantation crops.
+  * **Soil Health and Fertility:** Emphasizing the importance of soil health for sustainable agricultural production.

+For the comprehensive list of themes and sub-themes, please refer to the official ICA 2025 website at [event.iitg.ac.in](https://event.iitg.ac.in).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Before running the application, you need to install all the necessary dependencies.
+Open your terminal in the project directory and run this command.
+This will download and install all the packages required for the project to run.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.